jean-pierreBoth/MultiStochGrad.jl/docs/src/INTRO.md

 The function **minimize** runs the various gradient algorithms by being provided the arguments describing the algorithm to run and the evaluations functions.

+## Examples and Tests

+In the applis directory there are 2 examples implementing the functions necessary for initializing **struct TermFunction** and **struct TermGradient{G}** for linear and logistic regressions.
+They are used in the test directory.
+The file *mnist.jl* provides the code to read the data necessary used in the logistic regression test.
+To run the logistic regression test download the data files from [MNIST](http://yann.lecun.com/exdb/mnist) and modify path accordingly in file **TestLogisticRegression.jl**